chai127/dsa/OOP/classes.md

 - **Compile-time polymorphism** (function overloading, operator overloading)
 - **Run-time polymorphism** (via `virtual` functions and inheritance)

----

-## Static Members
-- **Shared across all objects** of the class.
-- **Static data members** retain their value between instances.
-- **Static member functions**:
-  - Can only access static data members.
-  - Cannot access non-static (instance) members.
-  - Can be accessed using `ClassName::functionName()` (no object needed).

----

-## Friend
-- A `friend` allows another class or function to access its private and protected members.
-- **Not mutual** — if class A declares B as a friend, B can access A's members, but not the other way around.
-- Friendship breaks encapsulation but is sometimes necessary (e.g., operator overloading).

----

 ## Inheritance
 - (Base class constructor is called before derived class constructor.)